Atlas-OS/docs/docs/getting-started/installation.md

 As mentioned earlier in the [Driver Updates](#driver-updates) section, there are two options for driver installation: Manual and Automatic.
 Please choose one of these options before proceeding.

-1. Copy the `AtlasFiles` from your seperate drive or volume to your desktop.
+1. Copy the `AtlasFiles` from your separate drive or volume to your desktop.
 2. If you have chosen **Manual Driver Installation**, run `Disable Drivers Installation in Windows Update.reg` and restart
 3. Connect to the internet
     - If you're unable to connect to the internet, [install the network adapter driver](https://www.techspot.com/community/topics/how-to-install-a-driver-when-theres-no-installation-exe-file-to-run.171861/) that you previously downloaded and stored in the AtlasFiles folder.
 4. Navigate to **Windows Settings** and update Windows until no more updates are available.
 Also, visit the **Microsoft Store** and update all apps.
     - You will need to restart after completing updates.
-After restarting, check again for updates repeatedly until there are no more updates that pop-up
+After restarting, check again for updates repeatedly until there are no more updates that pop up
-5. Open `AtlasFiles` and proceed to running `AME Wizard Beta.exe`
+5. Open `AtlasFiles` and proceed to run `AME Wizard` Beta.exe`
+    - Click on **Updates** at the top of the application and check for AME Wizard updates
     - SmartScreen may warn you that AME Wizard is an unrecognized application because it's not digitally signed.
 You can bypass this warning by clicking **More info** and then **Run anyway**.
 6. Drag and drop the `Atlas Playbook.apbx` into AME Wizard from the `AtlasFiles` folder
 7. Follow the on-screen instructions to successfully install AtlasOS